maxlevesque/meanSquaredDisplacement/README.md

 where **q** is the three-dimension position vector.
 It is averaged over all sites, *i*, and origins of time, *t0*.

-In a nutshell, the MSD of a time *t* is the ensemble average of the squared Euclidean distance between two positions separated by time *t*
+In a nutshell, the MSD at time *t* is the ensemble average of the squared Euclidean distance between two positions separated by time *t*

 ## Author